temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 A Codec Server is a feature that can perform additional levels of encoding and decoding on Payloads that are handled by [tctl](/docs/tctl/index) or the [Web UI](/docs/web-ui/how-to-use-a-list-filter-in-the-temporal-web-ui).

-The Web UI and tctl both use a default [Data Converter](/docs/concepts/what-is-a-data-converter), which is only capable of serialization.
+The Web UI and tctl both use a default [Data Converter](/docs/concepts/what-is-a-data-converter), which is capable of serialization only.

-Codec Servers can be used to encrypt, compress, and change the format of a Payload object.
+Codec Servers can encrypt, compress, and change the format of a Payload object.
 These measures can further secure your data.

 ![](/img/tctl-diagram-codec-server.svg)